@typia/website

 npm install @samchon/openapi

-Transform your OpenAPI document into an LLM function calling application in just a few lines:
+Transform your OpenAPI document into an LLM function calling application:

 import { HttpLlm, OpenApi } from "@samchon/openapi";